marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 The programming error lies in ssl/t1\_lib.c in function tls1\_process\_heartbeat A hearbeat request is a way to check if the remote end of the connection is still alive.
 The client sends a request  with a payload and the server is supposed to reply with the same payload.
-This is what happens in the code below.

 {% highlight C linenos %}